406345/tinyIOC/README.md

 ```

 # By the author
 This is a  realy realy simple ioc framework,using in a lite system.
-It may not be a nice choise using in a Complex system.
+It may not be a nice choise using in a complex system.